 update_user_status()

-Deprecated from version 5.3.0.
-It is no longer supported and can be removed in future releases.
+Deprecated since 5.3.0.
+It is no longer supported and may be removed in future releases.
 Use wp_update_user() instead.

-Update the status of a user in the database.
+Updates the user status in the database.
+For multisites.

 Hooks from the function